 London is pleasantly warm and summerlike today.
 I’m sitting in my home office with the windows open wide and enjoying the cloudless blue sky.
 What is striking is not only the exceedingly good weather but also the absence of planes.
 A London skyline is usually incomplete without the constant crisscross of arriving and departing aeroplanes.
-Like many conference interpreters, I was one of the passengers departing to yet another multilingual event abroad.
+Like many conference interpreters, I was one of the passengers departing to yet another conference abroad.
+Now I work exclusively from my home office interpreting simultaneously during remote multilingual events.

 Move your offline meeting online